js-girls/workshop/STEPS.md

 This function will call `updateList()` by passing a list of `itemsToShow` that we create using the array `filter()` function.

-But there’s a catch: `updateList()` will also save our tasks each time we call it!
+But there’s a catch, `updateList()` will also save our tasks each time we call it!
 We want this to happen when we *modify* our task list (for example adding, deleting, and marking items as done), but we don’t want this if we are simply applying a filter.

 What can we do to avoid this?
 The solution is to modify our `updateList()` function for accepting a second parameter, that we will call `save`.